 Best Apps For Mexico Travel

 So there you have it; my five best apps for traveling in Mexico.
-As an Android user these are my absolute most used apps when traveling in Mexico.
-With exception of the exchange rate app, which is available for other currencies as well, I’m sure these essential apps for Mexico would be helpful in any city.
-You can find these apps in the Play Store or the Apple Store .
+As an Android user these are my absolute most used apps when I’m in Mexico.
+With the exception of the exchange rate app, which is available for other currencies as well, these essential apps for Mexico would be useful in any country.
+You can find all of these apps in the Google Play Store or the Apple Store.